 Below I have listed the items I personally would recommend for winter hiking and camping, though you may find that some things aren’t necessary for your own kit.
 I also prefer to invest in lightweight gear so that my overall pack weight is as light as possible.
 These lightweight items are usually more pricey and you may decide to start with heavier/more affordable gear to begin with.

 If you’re hitting less visited trails or heading off-trail into deep snow, I recommend a pair of snowshoes to keep you from sinking too far.
-My favorite pair of snowshoes are the MSR Lightning Ascent as they are long, keep you above fresh powder and have great traction.
-A cheaper option for less powdery conditions are the Tubbs Xplore Snowshoe.
+My favorite pair of snowshoes are the MSR Revo Explore Snowshoe because they are long, keep you above fresh powder and have great traction.
+A cheaper option for less powdery conditions are the Tubbs Xplore Snowshoe, which comes in a convenient kit with gaiters and poles.
+This is a great option for beginners!

 Trekking poles are incredibly useful in the winter, especially when hiking across deep snow which can put you off-balance quite easily.
 My go-to poles are the Black Diamond Alpine Carbon Trekking Poles as they are lightweight and comfortable to use.
-Some other good options are the Black Diamond Trail Trekking Poles and Distance Carbon Z Trekking Poles.
+The Stoic Powerlock Cork Poles are a good budget alternative.
 Be sure to use the winter attachments that come with the poles!

 Waterproof Hiking Boots

 Waterproof hiking boots are essential for winter hiking and camping, unless you want wet and cold feet!
 Hiking boots are a very personal thing and you really need to find what kind of style, width, height, etc. suit your feet.
-I personally love the KEEN Revel III Boots for winter time.
-Some other good options are the Salomon X Ultra Mid 3 GTX Hiking Boots and the Salomon Quest 4D 3 GTX Backpacking Boots.
+I personally love the Columbia Newton Ridge Waterproof Boots for winter time.
+Some other good options are the Salomon X Ultra Mid GTX Hiking Boots.
 I have an entire blog post on the best hiking boots for men and women – check it out!

-Gaiters are great for keeping snow from going down your boots, melting and freezing your feet.
-I prefer to use the Outdoor Research Verglas Gaiters.
-I haven’t had any issue with them, and they have lasted me 3-4 winters now so I can recommend these with confidence.
-I’ve linked a couple of other options for you to check out below as well.
+Gaiters are great for keeping snow from going down your boots, melting, and freezing your feet.
+I have used the Outdoor Research Rocky Mountain High Gaiters for a while now.
+They have lasted me 3-4 winters now so I can recommend these with confidence.

 My go-to winter hiking base layer top is the Backcountry Spruces Merino Baselayer 1/4-Zip Top.
 If it’s extra chilly I will add a layer on top such as the Patagonia R1 Fleece.
-I also enjoy wearing the Backcountry Wolverine Cirque Hooded Jacket. as a breathable yet warm mid-layer.
+I also enjoy wearing the Backcountry Synthetic Insulated Jacket. as a breathable yet warm mid-layer.

-For lower body, I typically hike in the fleece-lined Backcountry Sundial Tight as I find them warm yet breathable.
-If it’s super cold I will wear my Arc’teryx Gamma LT Softshell Pant and layer thermals like the Backcountry Spruces Merino Bottoms underneath.
+For lower body, I typically hike in the Stoic Fleece Legging as I find them warm yet breathable.
+If it’s super cold I will wear my Outdoor Research Ferrosi Pant and layer thermals underneath like the Smartwool Merino Baselayer.

 Insulation and Rain Protection